Muqarrab Khan Gakhar: Allegiance to Ahmad Shah Durrani

 In December 1747, Ahmad Shah Durrani crossed the Indus River and razed the Gakhar town of Mu'azzam Nagar to ground.
 He also ordered the sacking of the Tilla Jogian Temple complex.
 This forced the Gakhar chiefs to submit to him, and so did Muqarrab Khan, who was guaranteed his previous holdings in Pharwala, Dahan Gali, and Gujrat.
 Likewise, the Sindh Sagar Doab and Chaj Doab were allocated to Muqarrab as well in return for Durrani suzerainty.

 Around this time, Muqarrab Khan gathered his troops and invaded the Chibhal territory.
-Sulaiman Khan Chib, the Raja of Bhimber, put up a tough fight but was eventually defeated, and Gakhar forces raided and plundered the country even coming to the suburbs of Bhimber.
+Sulaiman Khan Chib, the Raja (King) of Chibhal, put up a tough fight but was eventually defeated, and Gakhar forces raided and plundered the country even coming to the suburbs of the capital ‘Bhimber’.

-In 1756, Ahmad Shah Durrani crossed the Indus River for his fourth invasion and was joined by Muqarrab Khan's sons Naazir Ali Khan and Saadullah Khan along with a contingent of Gakhar soldiers.
+In 1756, Ahmad Shah Durrani crossed the Indus River for his fourth invasion and was joined by Muqarrab Khan's sons Nadir Ali Khan and Saadullah Khan along with a contingent of Gakhar soldiers.
 Both of his sons were present in the Sack of Delhi and were greatly rewarded for that.

-In 1758, the Afghan influence in Northern India was at its peak, and to challenge their authority, the Marathas and their Peshwa Balaji Baji Rao contacted various local leaders and rulers.
+In 1758, the Afghan influence in the region was at its peak, and to challenge their authority, the Marathas and their Peshwa Balaji Baji Rao contacted various local leaders and rulers.
 Many of them like Sukh Jiwan Mal of Kashmir, Adina Beg Khan of Punjab, Ghulam Shah Kalhoro of Sindh and Nasir Khan I Ahmadzai of Kalat were already fighting against the Afghans.
 Muqarrab Khan called a Panchayat to discuss the matter, but in the end, decided to remain loyal to Durrani.

 In the winters of 1761–1762, Ahmad Shah Durrani invaded India again, but this time his primary focus were the Sikhs.
 Muqarrab Khan helped Ahmad Shah and gave him the command of his forces.
 The Sikhs were defeated in the Battle of Kup in 1762, which was followed by the Vadda Ghalughara.
 Muqarrab Khan was awarded for his actions in this campaign and received a renewed title of Nawab.